✯ ✯ Bush School DC Accepting NSI Applications for Fall 2022 ✯ ✯

 Degree Advice

-Can I attend the MIP degree part-time?
+Can I attend the degree program part-time?

 Are there any required prerequisite courses?